nataliemichelsen/Project-3/README.md

 ## 🔑 **Usage**

--This is a functional RECIPE INDEX.
+1. This application is a functional RECIPE INDEX.

--Users can create an account to STORE recipe DATA to their LOCAL STORAGE.
+2. Users can CREATE AN ACCOUNT that includes the option to EDIT USER PROFILE details.

--Users can STORE recipies, which can be ACCESSED at any time, for personal use.
+3. Users can STORE recipies, which can be ACCESSED at any time, for personal use.

--Users can VIEW other recipes submitted to the MAIN THREAD by other users who wish to make their recipies PUBLIC.
+4. Users can VIEW other recipes submitted to the MAIN THREAD by other users who wish to make their recipies PUBLIC.

--PRIVATE recipes can only be viewed by the USER that submitted them.
+5. PRIVATE recipes can only be viewed by the USER that submitted them.

--Users can LIKE, SAVE, and SHARE public recipes.
+6. Users can LIKE, SAVE, COMMENT on, and SHARE public recipes.

+7. The SHARE option includes the ability to COPY LINK TO CB, share via SMS, and share via email.

+8. The SAVE options includes the ability to BOOKMARK other recipes, allowing for easier access at any time.

+9. The COMMENT feature allows users to share their experiences with any particular PUBLIC recipe.
+COMMMENTS can be removed by the OWNER of the recipe only.

--Users can both EDIT and DELETE their own recipes at any time.
+10. Users can both EDIT and DELETE their own recipes at any time.

--This app includes GOOGLE AUTHENTICATOR and PASSWORD RESET functionality.
+11. This app includes GOOGLE AUTHENTICATOR, VERIFIED PASSWORD, and PASSWORD RESET functionality.

--Users can SEARCH the MAIN THREAD for PUBLIC RECIPIES uploaded by other users.
+12. Users can SEARCH the application for all PUBLIC RECIPIES uploaded by other users.

--CONNECTIONS may be made between users, similar to "friending" or "following".
+13. CONNECTIONS may be made between users, similar to "friending" or "following".

--This application can be used as a SOCIAL NETWORK for recipe lovers and chefs alike.
+14. This application can be used as a SOCIAL NETWORK for recipe lovers and chefs alike.

 ## © **Licence**